ni/nilrt/README.md

 3. Build (or pull) the `build-nilrt` pyrex container image.
     ```bash
     bash ./docker/create-build-nilrt.sh  # will tag the image as build-nilrt:latest
+    docker images build-nilrt:latest  # should print the image you just built
     ```

 4. Enter the NILRT build environment.
 Sourcing the init script the first time will automatically setup your pyrex container shim.